lucianogrippa/SpringMvcRestApiDemo/README.md

 ## Description

-The main goal of project is create a basic rest API service in Java Spring webmvc Framework that can be used in environments builded on java application servers (wildfly) and databases server (Mysql 5.7).<br />
+The main goal of project is create a basic rest API service in Java Spring webmvc Framework that can be used in environments builded on java application servers (jboss wildfly 19.1.0.Final) and databases server (Mysql 5.7).<br />

 ### Environment